Sandberg's LeanIn.org criticized over call for unpaid intern

 “So ladies - who wants to LeanIn to an unpaid internship for Madam Moneybags?” tweeted Christina Trapolino, a marketing director in Austin, Texas.
 “Lean in and bend over,” tweeted Charlotte Allen, a conservative writer based in Washington, D.C.

-In a Facebook post late Thursday, LeanIn’s president, Rachel Thomas, said the organization had worked with four unpaid volunteers in the past, and was planning a paid internship program.
+A Facebook spokeswoman directed a reporter to a Facebook post late on Thursday by Rachel Thomas, LeanIn’s president.
+Thomas said the organization had worked with four unpaid volunteers in the past, and was planning a paid internship program.

 “We support equality - and that includes fair pay - and we’ll continue to push for change in our own organization and broader community,” she wrote.